 FIXED RATE MORTGAGE

-A mortgage for which the interest rate is fixed for a certain period of time (generally the length of a mortgage term).
+A mortgage for which the interest rate is fixed for the life of the loan.

-The legal process in which the mortgage lender sells the mortgaged property because the borrower has defaulted on his or her mortgage loan.
+The legal process in which the mortgage lender sells the property because the borrower has defaulted on their mortgage loan.

 Stands for Gross Debt Service.
-This is the percentage of annual gross income that is required to cover monthly housing costs.
+This is the percentage of the borrower’s annual gross income that is required to cover monthly housing costs.
 This includes mortgage principal payments, mortgage interest payments, property taxes, and heat payments.
-If the property is a condominium, condo fees will also be worked into this ratio.
+If the property is a condominium, condo fees will also be included.

 If a home buyer receives money from someone to help cover their down payment, they must provide proof of this.
-A gift letter states that the gift giver (an immediate family member) is making a gift of a certain amount for the down payment of a home.
-It also states that the gift is genuine and that the gift receiver (or home buyer) is not required to pay back the gift.
+A gift letter states that the gift giver (usually a family member) is making a gift of a certain amount for the down payment of a home.
+It also states that the gift is genuine and that the gift receiver is not required to pay back the gift.

 A mortgage in which the borrower puts in less than 20% for their down payment, and therefore must borrow more than 80% of the home’s appraised value or purchase price (whichever is less).
 High-ratio mortgages must be insured to protect the lender against default.

-The percentage of the mortgage loan charged by the lender for use of the lender’s money.
-In Canada, this mortgage rate is compounded semi-annually, or twice per year.
+The percentage of the loan charged by the lender for use of their money.

 A financial obligation of an individual.
 For example, credit card debt, car payments, mortgage payments, etc.

-Refers to a claim against a property to secure the payment of a debt or other obligation.
+Refers to a legal claim against a property to guarantee the payment of a debt or other obligation.

-A borrowed amount of money that is generally repaid in full as well as with a certain amount of interest.
+A borrowed amount of money that is generally repaid in full along with a certain amount of interest.

 LOAN TO VALUE RATIO (LTV)

-An employee of a lending institution that functions as the liaison between the lender and the customers that are applying for a loan.
+An employee of a lending institution that functions as a liaison between the lender and the customers applying for a loan.

 The highest price a buyer would pay and the lowest price a seller would accept on a property.
 Market value could differ from the price that the property could be sold for at a given time since buyers and sellers will fluctuate in what they’re willing to pay/accept.

 A business with the principal activity of providing or servicing mortgage loans for residential or commercial property.
 Also may be a chartered bank, a credit union, a trust company or other financial institution providing mortgage loans.